DestinedChampion/Fanatic-Farmer/README.md

 # **Installation:**
 1. Download the latest .jar file from Releases
 2. Drop it in your Minecraft mods folder
-3. Launch with Forge/Fabric
+3. Launch with your preferd Client
-4. Press F7 (configurable) to open controls
+5. Press F7 (configurable) to open controls

 # **Alpha Notice:**
 This is an early version - you might encounter some bugs or missing features.
 Your feedback helps improve the mod!
 Report any issues on GitHub.